All blog posts

 Facility managers & sustainability: trump card in the 'war for talent'

-Too many job openings, too few talents to fill them.
-Now that they hold the power, applicants choose nothing less than the best experience in their job search.
-From there, companies are pulling out all the stops to attract and retain employees.
-Meanwhile, facility managers, the new experience managers, are joining the battle in the "war for talent.
+Too many vacancies, too few talented people to fill them.
+Now that they have the power, applicants will settle for nothing less than the best experience in their job search.
+That's why companies are pulling out all the stops to attract and retain employees.
+Meanwhile, facility managers, the new experience managers, are joining the battle in the "war for talent."
 It's up to them to make the workplace more sustainable and design it so that a day at the office feels like coming home.

 All for the experience

-This situation has reversed the roles: not employers, but employees are in control.
-This shift is as evident at the hiring stage as it is at the retention stage.
+This situation has reversed the roles: employees, not employers, are in charge.
+This shift is equally evident in the recruitment and retention phases.
 During their job search, applicants are guided by their experience.
-The 'candidate experience' answers some pressing questions: what is it like to work in the organization?
+The 'candidate experience' answers several pressing questions: What is it like to work in the organization?
 What does the office environment look like?
 Or how does management treat its staff?
-It is up to companies to make the difference.
+Companies face the significant challenge of making a difference in this regard.

 The same applies to the 'employee experience'.
-Whether they have just been hired or have been on the payroll for years, employees want to belong and feel at home on the shop floor.
-They rely on their employer for a "sense of belonging.
+Whether they've just been hired or have been on the payroll for years, employees want to fit in and feel at home in the workplace.
+They rely on their employer for a sense of belonging.

-Because of this intense focus on experience, several experts are seeing their roles change.
-One is the facility manager, who is responsible for managing buildings and coordinating services such as catering and cleaning.
-More and more, that function is evolving into that of experience manager.
+Due to this intense focus on experience, several experts are seeing their roles change.
+One is these is the facility manager, responsible for managing buildings and coordinating services like catering and cleaning.
+This role is increasingly evolving into that of experience manager.
 The focus is largely on the "office experience.
-Not illogically, since the workplace plays a significant role in the choice of an employer.
+This is not surprising, as the workplace plays a significant role in choosing an employer.

 A sustainable 'office experience'

-A workplace today has many requirements to meet.
-For example, the environment must energize, fuel teamwork while facilitating individual focus work.
-Not to mention contribute to the health and well-being of employees.
+A workplace today faces many challenges.
+The environment must energize, foster teamwork, and simultaneously facilitate individual focus.
+And, not to forget, contribute to the health and well-being of employees.

-With that notion in mind, traditional, noisy landscape offices are giving way to team zones and modular meeting spaces.
-Or another example: to increase productivity, boost creativity and purify the air, plants brighten up office spaces.
+With this in mind, traditional, noisy open-plan offices are making way for team zones and modular meeting rooms.
+Or, to increase productivity, stimulate creativity, and purify the air, plants brighten up office spaces.

-By focusing on such a positive "office experience," companies encourage inveterate home workers to return to the workplace.
-A home office has its advantages, but a consultation or brainstorming session with colleagues works better in the same space.
+By focusing on this positive "office experience," companies encourage hardened home workers to return to the workplace.
+A home office has its advantages, but meetings or brainstorming sessions with colleagues are more effective in the same space.

 In addition, after the industrial and digital revolutions, we are in the midst of the sustainability revolution.
 Consequently, job applicants and employees expect companies to take care of the planet.
 Several studies identify climate change as the biggest issue keeping young professionals awake.
 Nearly 67% prefer an employer that puts its money where its mouth is when it comes to sustainable measures.
 In fact, the majority are willing to take a pay cut to work for an environmentally friendly company.